proycon/LaMachine/README.md

 Partially works on:

- * Mac OS X Yosemite   (python-ucto, python-frog and python-timbl do not work yet)
+ * Mac OS X Yosemite/El Capitan  *(wopr does not work yet, optional software valkuil and tscan are not supported)*

 Updating & Extra Software